maopl/TransOpt-doc/_sources/usage/cli.rst

 .. code-block:: bash

-   python transopt/agent/run_cli.py -n MyTask -v 3 -o 1 -b 200
+   python prismbo/agent/run_cli.py -n MyTask -v 3 -o 1 -b 200

 **Example 2: Running a task with a specific model and acquisition function**

 .. code-block:: bash

-   python transopt/agent/run_cli.py -n MyTask -v 3 -o 2 -m RF -acf UCB -b 300
+   python prismbo/agent/run_cli.py -n MyTask -v 3 -o 2 -m RF -acf UCB -b 300

 **Example 3: Using custom parameters for the space refiner and sampler**

 .. code-block:: bash

-   python transopt/agent/run_cli.py -n MyTask -sr "Prune"  -sp "lhs" -spi 30 -b 300
+   python prismbo/agent/run_cli.py -n MyTask -sr "Prune"  -sp "lhs" -spi 30 -b 300

 III.
 Additional Notes
 ^^^^^^^^^^^^^^^^^^^^^
 - The **random seed** is particularly important for ensuring that the results are reproducible.
 Make sure to specify the `--seeds` option if you want to run experiments that can be exactly replicated.
-- TransOPT's CLI is highly flexible, allowing you to tailor the optimization process to your specific needs by adjusting the parameters and options provided.
+- PrismBO's CLI is highly flexible, allowing you to tailor the optimization process to your specific needs by adjusting the parameters and options provided.

-By following the instructions above, you can effectively use the TransOPT CLI to run and manage your optimization tasks.
+By following the instructions above, you can effectively use the PrismBO CLI to run and manage your optimization tasks.